現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Starting a new business requires significant capital, considerable effort, and the risk of failure.
 It is recommended that you have sufficient knowledge and experience in your field and have a clear vision of your business before applying.

-Question27: Regarding "2.
-Business Outline: (5) Why will your business make profits?"
-I do not intend to run my business for profit, so I am unsure how to answer.
+Question27: For “2.
+Business Outline (5) Reason for Profitability,” I do not intend to run my business for profit, so I am unsure how to answer.
 What should I do?

 Answer27:

-Even if your business does not make a profit, it may still be eligible for confirmation of business startup activities if it contributes to strengthening the global competitiveness of Fukuoka City's industries and promoting international economic activities.
-In general, however, the Confirmation of Business Startup Activities will not be granted if the business does not demonstrate a reasonable possibility of generating profit to maintain a certain scale.
-If your business is non-profit, it is recommended that you consult with the Immigration Bureau about other options, including inquiries regarding other types of status of residence.
+In general, the Confirmation of Business Startup Activities will not be granted if the business does not demonstrate a reasonable possibility of generating profit to maintain a certain scale of business.
+If you are considering a non-profit business, it is recommended that you consult with the Immigration Bureau including inquiries about applying for other residence statuses.

 Answer28:

 Question29: I am planning to start a business immediately.
-In this case, do I still need to write a 6-month schedule in "3.
+In this case, do I still need to write a one-year schedule in "3.
 Schedule of Startup Activities"?

 Answer29:

-Question30: I’m not sure how much revenue I will generate in the future or how much my costs will be.
+Question30: I’m not sure how much revenue I will generate in the future.
 How should I write the "4.
 Expected Profits"?
 Also, what items should I include in the breakdown of revenue and costs?

 Answer30:

-Operating profit is calculated by subtracting interest expenses, extraordinary losses, and corporate taxes from gross profit, resulting in net profit after tax.
-The net profit after tax corresponds to the "Profit" in "5.
+Operating profit minus interest payments, extraordinary losses, and corporate taxes results in net profit after tax, which corresponds to the "Profit" in "5.
 Capital Planning."

 Question31: What should be included in the "5.
 Capital Planning"?
 What are the differences with "4.
 Expected Profits"?